nuket/localization-spreadsheet-jsonify/README.md

 **Export it to Django locales (gettext .po catalogs)**:

 1. Copy the *contents* of the gettext/ folder to your Django app folder.
 -  Edit localize-django-app.py, set SOURCE_URL to your JSONified spreadsheet URL, and run.
 -  Run django-admin.py compilemessages
 -  Restart your Django instance.
 -  Done.

+**Export it to jquery.localize styled JSON files**:

+1. Copy the *contents* of the jquery.localize/ folder to wherever you're trying to serve translations.
+-  Run it.
+-  Follow the instructions of jquery.localize, it should pull in the JSON translation files you've just generated.

 **Export it to ZIP**: (work in progress)